Fox River Trolley Museum

 The Fox River Trolley Museum is a railroad museum in South Elgin, Illinois.
 Incorporated in 1961 as R.E.L.I.C.
 (Railway Equipment Leasing and Investment Co.), it opened in 1966 and became the Fox River Trolley Museum in 1984.

 Location

 The museum is located at 365 South LaFox Street (Illinois Route 31), approximately two blocks south of the intersection of LaFox and State Streets.

+Volunteers

+The Fox River Trolley Museum is completely run by dedicated volunteers.

+Heritage Railroad

+Since 2003, the museum has operated a heritage railroad over a 2-mile line along the banks of the scenic Fox River to the Jon J. Duerr (formerly Blackhawk) Forest Preserve.